Snagnar/CompetitiveReconstructionNetworks/README.md

 # CompetitiveReconstructionNetworks

-Implementation of the CRN paper
+Implementation of the anomaly detection technique described in "Detecting Road Damages in Mobile Mapping Point Clouds using Competitive Reconstruction Networks".

 # install the requirements